-132 years to the day after Henry Parkes delivered his historic call for Federation in Tenterfield NSW, Peter Collins asks: do his words ‘one people, one destiny’ still resonate?
+On 24 October 2021, 132 years to the day after Henry Parkes delivered his historic call for Federation in Tenterfield NSW, Peter Collins asked: do his words ‘one people, one destiny’ still resonate?

-This year’s Oration will be given by one who sleeps in the same bedroom Henry Parkes slept in; who served in the same Parliament, 150 years later; and – like Parkes himself – enjoys an interesting and diverse life.
+The 2021 Oration was given by one who sleeps in the same bedroom where Henry Parkes slept; who served in the same Parliament, 150 years later; and – like Parkes himself – enjoys an interesting and diverse life.

 Peter Collins spent 22 years in Macquarie Street, and half that time in Ministerial or leadership roles.
 Since leaving politics, he has spent 15 years in Industry Super during a period of remarkable growth.
 And he is the only Minister since WW2 to have seen Active Service after leaving politics, in Iraq 2007.

-Last year the NSW Government appointed Peter Collins to head the Powerhouse Museum which, as the Museum of Applied Arts and Sciences, itself owes much to the vision of Sir Henry Parkes and the 1879 International Exhibition.
+In 2020 Peter was appointed by the NSW Government to head the Powerhouse Museum which, as the Museum of Applied Arts and Sciences, itself owes much to the vision of Sir Henry Parkes and the 1879 Sydney International Exhibition.